asyncial/blog/content/fixed/about.md

 +++

 This blog documents my adventures in technology.
 At the moment my primary interest lies is linux/unix systems, their usage, their customization, their history and philosophy.
-But I am interested in other fields too, such as hardware, OS is general, gaming and more.
+But I am interested in other fields too, such as hardware, OS in general, gaming and more.
 I hope you are going to enjoy this blog.

 ## whoami

 I am a computer science student.
-I like (in no particular order) *NIX, minimalism, the GPL, AMD, Sony, Deus Ex, Risen, XCOM and Civilization, [i3-gaps][9], the Raspberry Pi and more, what I don’t recall at the moment.
+I like (in no particular order) *NIX, minimalist software, the GPL, AMD, Sony, Deus Ex, Risen, XCOM and Civilization, [i3-gaps][9], the Raspberry Pi and more, which I don’t recall at the moment.

 ## My Devices